 This begins my look at various comics around the web that I discovered during this year’s NEWW (also known as Webcomics Weekend for those who may have already forgotten).
 First up is Unshelved, the hugely popular library humor comic from writer Gene Ambaum and artist Bill Barnes.
-Now given my experiences with both creators at the event, I figured their sixth volume, titled, Frequently Asked Questions, would beunshelvedvol6 full of pithy dialogue and smart moments that invoked deep thought and intriguing questions.
+Now given my experiences with both creators at the event, I figured their sixth volume, titled, Frequently Asked Questions, would be full of pithy dialogue and smart moments that invoked deep thought and intriguing questions.

 What I found after reading the nearly 90 pages of strips (collected from Feb.
 07 to Feb.
 08), followed by several editions of the Unshelved Book Club, a Sunday-running addition where the cast takes a look at the hottest books in a review/synopsis format), was an exact opposite of that expectation.
 The humor is dry and very accessible, featuring common punchlines and simple storylines that don’t bother with weaving in and out of continuity in lieu of uncomplicated setups and characters that forgo development and depth for simplicity and accessability.